-Recommendation / Issue(s) Action Lead Service Area Anticipation Completion Date 2022/23 Progress Update Improve the reporting and presentation of the Council's performance and Annual Well-being Self- Assessment Report in line with the newly developed Corporate Plan and considering feedback from the Council's Scrutiny and Governance and Audit Committee.
-Consider how best to self-assess performance against the Corporate Plan and Well-being Objectives.
+Council's performance and Annual Well-being Self-Assessment Report in line with the newly Plan and considering feedback from the Council's Scrutiny and Governance and Audit Committee.against the Corporate Plan and Well-being Dipectives.
+Evaluate the impact which key decisions and activities have had on service users and communities.People, Policy & TransformationCouncil's Corporate Pla service Plans 2022-24 to alig with the Corporate Pla Actions across all of the servic plans have been aligned to th Corporate Plan Well-beir Objectives and strategic priorities.Review the Council's Planning, Performance and Risk Policies to align with the Local Government Act and Kisk Policies to align with the Local Governent Act and strategic Planning, Performance and Risk from key stakeholders to support the Council toReview and update the Strategic Planning, Performance and Risk from key stakeholders to from key stakeholders to from key stakeholders toPeople, Policy & Transformation31st March 2023In Progress The Performance & Planning, Performance and Risk Management Framework from key stakeholders to from key stakeholders toPeople, Policy & Transformation31st March 2023In Progress The Performance Planning, Performance Planning,< Recommendation / Issue(s) Action Lead Service Area Anticipation Completion Date 2022/23 Progress Update Planning, and Risk Policies to align with Government Act and to support the Council toStrategic Planning, Performance and Risk Performance and Risk Performance and Risk Performance and Risk Performance and Risk Performance and Risk Performance and Risk and presentation of the Council's performance and Annual Well-being Self- Assessment Report in line with the newly developed Corporate Plan and considering feedback from the Council's Scrutiny and Governance and Audit self-assess performance against the Corporate Plan and Well-being Objectives.
 Evaluate the impact which key decisions and activities have had on service users and communities.
-Ensure the Council's service plans align to strategic priorities.
-People, Policy & Transformation 31 st March 2023 Complete Following the approval of the Council's Corporate Plan, service areas updated their Service Plans 2022-24 to align with the Corporate Plan.
+Ensure the Council's service plans align to 31 st March 2023 Following the approval of the Council's Corporate Plan, service areas updated their Service Plans 2022-24 to align with the Corporate Plan.
 Actions across all of the service plans have been aligned to the Corporate Plan Well-being Objectives and strategic priorities.
 This year's annual report now shows the progress against each strategic priority.
 The Council is developing mechanisms to assess the impact of key decisions and activities in the published Participation Strategy.
-The FEIA process supports key decisions and impact on communities.
-Review the Council's Planning, Performance and Risk Policies to align with the Local Government Act and to support the Council to deliver its new Corporate Plan.
-Review and update the Strategic Planning, Performance and Risk Management Framework considering feedback from key stakeholders to support the delivery of the new Corporate Plan.
-People, Policy & Transformation 31 st March 2023 In Progress The Performance & Planning policy was approved July 2023 and is aligned to the new legislation.
-The Risk Management Policy review is ongoing and a new action will be taken forward in this year's annual report.
+The FEIA process supports key decisions and impact on Planning, Performance and Risk Policies to align with the Local Government Act and to support the Council to deliver its new Corporate StrategicPlanning,PerformanceandRiskManagementFrameworkconsideringfeedbackfrom key stakeholders tosupport the delivery of the 31 st March 2023 The Performance & Planning policy was approved July 2023 and is aligned to the new legislation.
+The Risk Management Policy review is ongoing and a new action will be taken forward in